adarshlilhare/krishibandhu/README.md

 2. Starting the Backend environment.
 3. Running the ML Engine virtual environment.
 4. Booting the Next.js Frontend.
-5. Setup instructions for GitHub Codespaces.
+5. Setup instructions for GitHub Codespace.

 ---